-The case for a significant amount of overshooting has been presented many times both theoretically and observationally, although in some cases the results have been contradictory (see, e.g., Testa et al. 1999; Barmina, Girardi & Chiosi 2002; Brocato et al. 2003).
-What is well known is the effect of including overshooting in the stellar models: during the core H-burning phase the star has a larger He core, a brighter luminosity and a longer lifetime.
-During the following core He-burning phase, the luminosity is brighter, the lifetime is shorter and the blue loops in the Color Magnitude Diagram (CMD) are less extended than in the absence of overshooting.
+The case for a significant amount of overshooting has been presented many times both theoretically and observationally, although in some cases the results have been contradictory (see, e.g., Testa et al. 1999; Barmina et al. 2002; Brocato et al. 2003).
+What is well known is the effect of including overshooting in the stellar models: during the core H-burning phase, the star has a larger He core, a brighter luminosity, and a longer lifetime.
+During the following core He-burning phase, the luminosity is brighter, the lifetime is shorter, and the blue loops in the color magnitude diagram (CMD) are less extended than in the absence of overshooting.
 Theory therefore predicts that the mass-luminosity (M-L) relationship for stars crossing the Cepheid instability strip is largely affected by the amount of overshooting accounted for in the stellar evolution computations.
 The comparison of the theoretical M-L relationship with empirical data could, in principle, put tight constraints on the efficiency of this process.
-This approach has been recently adopted by Keller & Wood (2002) by adopting a large database of empirical data for Bump Cepheids and, the obtained results seem to support the occurrence of a large overshooting efficiency.
+This approach has been recently adopted by Keller & Wood (2002) by adopting a large database of empirical data for bump Cepheids, and the obtained results seem to support the occurrence of a large overshooting efficiency.
 Although the method is sound, the results have to be cautiously treated, as clearly shown by Cassisi (2004).

-Due to the lack of a general consensus about the convective core overshooting efficiency our stellar models are computed both without overshooting and with a significant efficiency of this process.
-In the latter case, we adopt $\lambda{OV} = 0.20 \times H_P$.
-This value allows a good match between to the CMD of Galactic open clusters of different ages, and allows us a comparison with the evolutionary models recently presented by other groups, all using a similar value of the overshooting parameter.
+Because of the lack of a general consensus about the convective core overshooting efficiency, our stellar models are computed both without overshooting and with a significant efficiency of this process.
+In the latter case, we adopt $\lambda{ov} = 0.20H_P$ .
+This value allows a good match between the CMD of Galactic open clusters of different ages and allows us a comparison with the evolutionary models recently presented by other groups, all using a similar value of the overshooting parameter.
 The overshooting region is fully mixed as far as the chemical elements are concerned, and the temperature gradient is kept at its radiative value.

-Another important issue to be addressed is the value of λ{OV} when stars have small convective cores.
-It is well known that the Turn Off (TO) morphology of the evolutionary tracks and, in turn, of the isochrones, does depend on how the extent of the convective core decreases with decreasing mass.
-When moving deeper and deeper inside the star, the pressure scale height steadily increases; this causes a large increase of the size of convective cores in stars whose Schwarzschild convective boundary is fast shrinking, (e.g., for masses below $\approx 1.5 M{\odot}$) if the overshooting efficiency is kept fixed at a constant fraction of H_P .
-It is clear the need to decrease λ{OV} to zero for stars with small convective cores, a problem addressed theoretically by, e.g., Roxburgh (1992) and Woo & Demarque (2001).
+Another important issue to be addressed is the value of $\lambda{ov}$ when stars have small convective cores.
+It is well known that the TO morphology of the evolutionary tracks and, in turn, of the isochrones, does depend on how the extent of the convective core decreases with decreasing mass.
+When moving deeper and deeper inside the star, the pressure scale height steadily increases; this causes a large increase of the size of convective cores in stars whose Schwarzschild convective boundary is fast shrinking (e.g., for masses below $\approx 1.5 M{\odot}$ ) if the overshooting efficiency is kept fixed at a constant fraction